AnneLivia/FirebaseCRUD/README.md

 # Firebase CRUD

-A simple Node.JS API to practice firestore CRUD
+A simple Node.JS API to practice firestore CRUD and GCP Concepts.